Will a cortisone (steroid) injection help my meniscus tear?

 You may feel tempted to get back to your exercise and activity routines once your pain feels better.
 But, it’s best to keep your activity to a minimum for the first ten days and then return to previous activity levels gradually.

-Slowly reintroduce more activities, build up the intensity little by little, allow your body to adapt to the movement and you will recover better.
+Slowly reintroduce more activities and gradually build up the intensity.
+This will allow your body enough time to adapt to the movement, and you will recover better.

 Remember, cortisone only decreases the symptoms; it doesn’t strengthen your knee.